jamesr66a/SpookyHashingAtADistance/README.md

 ## Building

+The python script ./install.py will clone, build and install the needed dependencies.
+Installation of grpc assumes openjdk-8 is present on the system.

 The client can be built with `bazel build client`.
 Similarly, the server can be built with `bazel build server`.

 ## Running